bjorn-helgaas/nodemcu-firmware/docs/modules/enduser-setup.md

 serial interface or pre-programming WiFi credentials onto the chip.

-After running [`enduser_setup.start()`](#enduser_setupstart), a wireless network named "SetupGadget_XXXXXX" will starting.
+After running [`enduser_setup.start()`](#enduser_setupstart), a wireless network named "SetupGadget_XXXXXX" will be started.
 This prefix can be overridden in `user_config.h` by defining `ENDUSER_SETUP_AP_SSID`.
 Connect to that SSID and then navigate to the root of any website or to 192.168.4.1.
 `http://example.com/` will work, but do not use `.local` domains because it will fail on iOS.
-A web page similar to the one depicted below will load, allowing the end user to provide their Wi-Fi credentials.
+A web page similar to the one depicted below will load, allowing the end user to provide their WiFi credentials.

 ![enduser setup config dialog](../img/enduser-setup-captive-portal.png "enduser setup config dialog")

-After an IP address has been successfully obtained, then this module will stop as if [`enduser_setup.stop()`](#enduser_setupstop) had been called.
+After an IP address has been successfully obtained, this module will stop as if [`enduser_setup.stop()`](#enduser_setupstop) had been called.
 There is a 10-second delay before teardown to allow connected clients to obtain a last status message while the SoftAP is still active.